ping/instagram_private_api/docs/faq.rst

 Can I _____ with this library?
 ---------------------------------

-This library is limited to what the mobile app/web interface can do.
+This library is limited to what the mobile app interface can do.
 If you can't do it on those platforms, you can't do it through the library.

 What does error code XXX mean?
 ------------------------------